AI-vidence/antakia/docs/tutorial2.md

 You see the region has been given a color, here : red.

-### 5. Substitution the intial model with a surrogate model
+### 5. Substitute the intial model with a surrogate model

 Now you can either go back to step 1 and find another region, or find a submodel for substitution.
 Let's do this.